backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 title: Organizations

-excerpt: "Organizations give teams the ability to organize and share topics as well as unlock addditional backstitch customization and features."
+excerpt: "Organizations give teams the ability to organize and share topics as well as unlock additional backstitch customization and features."

 author:
   name: backstitch